The Beverly Hillbillies: Home media and legal status

 Fifty-five episodes of the series are in the public domain (all 36 season-one episodes and 19 season-two episodes), because Orion Television, successor to Filmways, neglected to renew their copyrights.
 As a result, these episodes have been released on home video and DVD on many low-budget labels and shown on low-power television stations and low-budget networks in 16-mm prints.
 In many video prints of the public domain episodes, the original theme music has been replaced by generic music due to copyright issues.

 Before his death, Paul Henning, whose estate now holds the original film elements to the public domain episodes, authorized MPI Home Video to release the best of the first two seasons on DVD, the first "ultimate collection" of which was released in the fall of 2005.
 These collections include the original, uncut versions of the first season's episodes, complete with their original theme music and opening sponsor plugs.
 Volume 1 has, among its bonus features, the alternate, unaired version of the pilot film, The Hillbillies Of Beverly Hills (the version of the episode that sold the series to CBS), and the "cast commercials" (cast members pitching the products of the show's sponsors) originally shown at the end of each episode.
 The alternate version is also the version seen on Amazon Prime Video.

 With the exception of the public domain episodes, the copyrights to the series were renewed by Orion Television.
 However, any new compilation of Hillbillies material will be copyrighted by either MPI Media Group or CBS, depending on the content of the material used.

 For many years, 20th Century Fox, through a joint venture with CBS called CBS/Fox Video, released select episodes of Hillbillies on videocassette.
-After Viacom merged with CBS in 1999, Paramount Home Entertainment (the video division of Paramount Pictures, which was acquired by Viacom in 1994) took over the video rights.
+After Viacom merged with CBS in 1999, Paramount home entertainment (the video division of Paramount Pictures, which was acquired by Viacom in 1994) took over the video rights.

 In 2006, Paramount announced plans to release the copyrighted episodes in boxed sets through CBS DVD later that year.
 The show's second season (consisting of the public domain episodes from that season) was released on DVD in Region 1 on October 7, 2008, as "...The Official Second Season".
 The third season was released on February 17, 2009.
 Both seasons are available to be purchased together from major online retailers.
 On October 1, 2013, season four was released on DVD as a Walmart exclusive.
 It was released as a full retail release on April 15, 2014.
 On April 26, 2016, CBS/Paramount released the complete first season on DVD.
 The fifth season was released on October 2, 2018.

-With so much work that has to be done to remaster the seasons, and a limited public appeal after 60 years, future remastered, unedited DVD releases are in doubt.